Learning Outcomes

 The important change is that the recursive call (on the branch of execution that requires it) is now the very last operation to be executed before the function returns.
 The computation (sum + n) occurs before the recursive call.
 Therefore, no local state needs to be stored on the stack.

-Note: although it has been proposed for the EcmaScript standard, as of 2022, not all JavaScript engines support tail call optimisation (only WebKit AFAIK).
+Note: although it has been proposed for the EcmaScript standard, as of 2024, not all JavaScript engines support tail call optimisation (only Safari/WebKit AFAIK).

 Functions as parameters to other functions